 Aaron Guiver, Development Manager

-I am the father of unruly boys, including two with additional needs and disabilities.
+I am the father of two boys with additional needs and disabilities.
 I work on Skylarks' grants, fundraising, reports, strategy and most recently our new rebrand.
-I have worked within the charity sector for the past eight years including at other Richmond upon Thames organisations such as Richmond Borough Mind and Richmond Carers Centre.
-I have a demonstrated history of working in the Health and Wellbeing industry and am skilled in operations management, small business development and managing client relations.
+I have worked within the charity sector for the past six years including at other Richmond upon Thames organisations such as Richmond Borough Mind and Richmond Carers Centre.
 Working at Skylarks is incredibly rewarding; being able to see the difference made to children's lives as a result of the work my colleagues, the volunteers, our trustees and I do is a great privilege.

 I can be contacted at firstname.lastname@example.org or on 07940 331 185

 I am the mother of teenage twin boys, one of whom is profoundly deaf and has bilateral cochlear implants.
 I really appreciated the services of Skylarks when my children were small and found it a wonderful source of support.
 As a family we have experienced the frustrations and difficulties of the SEND system and battling for the needs of your child, both in education and the NHS.
 I have been involved in the background of Skylarks for some time and am relishing my front-line position, working with families to provide support for their wide range of needs.